mochetts/LaraVueTchetChat/readme.md

 3) Standing on repo folder, run "composer update" from a terminal

-4) If you want to test facebook login with your own app, go to config/services.php and change the facebook credentials and use your own.

-5) On a terminal console navigate to project root run command "php artisan:serve" to instance a new php server.
+4) On a terminal console navigate to project root run command "php artisan:serve" to instance a new php server.

-6) On a terminal console navigate to project root run command "php artisan chat:serve" to start the chat server (localhost on port 9090)
+5) On a terminal console navigate to project root run command "php artisan chat:serve" to start the chat server (localhost on port 9090)

-7) Whohaa!
+6) Whohaa!
 You'r done!
 Open browser and enter url http://localhost:8000, login and happy chatting!

 ## Contributing